Now in Paperback: Buy at Palgrave, Powell’s, Amazon, or Barnes and Noble

 “Drink Spiking and Predatory Drugging is an extremely well-researched, readable and provocative book.
 Drawing on sociological concepts related to studies of social problems, moral panics and popular culture, this book will appeal to a wide range of academic audiences, as well as to non-academics interested in learning more about drug laws and crime stories.” –Karen G. Weiss, Medical History Journal, April 2017

 ” … illuminating, instructive, and noteworthy ….
 Highly recommended.”

 –P. J. Venturelli, ALA Choice Reviews, April 2017

-This book challenges common perceptions and misperceptions about drink spiking — a pervasive fear and sometimes a troubling reality.
-Ideas about spiked drinks have shaped the way we think about drugs, alcohol, criminal law, risk, nightspots, and socializing for more than 150 years.
-This book examines the shifting cultural and gender politics of psycho-chemical treachery.
-From the rise of knockout drops and chloroform, through Temperance and Prohibition, and the rise of 20th century techno-utopianism, fear of drugging shaped both our love and fear of brain-altering chemicals.
+Fear of drugging has shaped both our love and fear of brain-altering chemicals.
+Ideas about tampered drinks have shaped the way we think about drugs, alcohol, criminal law, risk, nightspots, and socializing for more than 150 years.
+This book challenges common perceptions and misperceptions about drink spiking and drugging — a pervasive fear and sometimes a troubling reality.
+This book examines the shifting cultural and gender politics of psycho-chemical treachery, from the rise of knockout drops and chloroform, through Temperance and Prohibition, and through the rise of 20th century techno-utopianism.
 In detailing the peculiar rise of “date rape drugs” it also questions whether we are truly ready to understand the dynamics of sexual violence despite decades of activism on the matter.
-The book also provides rich case histories dating back to the early 1900s, assesses evolving scientific knowledge, and explains why the often repeated term “alcohol is the number-one date rape drug” might obscure more than it reveals.
-The book takes a multi-disciplinary approach, and draws on research from the fields of criminal law, forensic science, public health, cultural history, and social problems analysis.
+The book also provides rich case histories dating back to the early 1900s, assesses evolving scientific knowledge, and explains why the often-repeated term “alcohol is the number-one date rape drug” might obscure more than it reveals.
+The book takes a multi-disciplinary approach, drawing on research from the fields of criminal law, forensic science, public health, cultural history, and social problems analysis.